Ananyapam7/ananyapam7.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: Teaching
+title: Courses
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Courses that I have done and their relevant materials.
 nav: true
 nav_order: 5
 ---